-The annual Lord Mayor's Banquet was still getting stick for its gluttonous ways as recently as last year.
+The annual Lord Mayor's Banquet was still getting stick for its gluttonous ways as recently as 2013.
 Still, the 30 dozen bottles of champagne, seven dozen of port and five dozen of fine brandy guzzled in 1946, probably wasn't repeated in 2013.
-Oh, and the turtle and Madeira soup is now off the menu for good.
+Oh, and the turtle and madeira soup is now off the menu for good.

 The 1980s was the era of London's liquid lunches, particularly on Fleet Street and within the world of high finance.
 However, it was only in 2002 that the most shocking display of debauchery unfolded.
 Six Barclays bankers rocked up at Petrus in Knightsbridge, and promptly ordered half the wine cellar, including a 1982 Montrachet (£1,400), and three bottles of Petrus Pomerol (between £9,400 and £12,300 each).
 The total bill came in at £44,000 not including food (the restaurant generously threw that in gratis).